-✓ Required Service or Product
+✓ Required Service or ProductO Optional Service or Product

-O Optional Service or Product
+Specialization: Compensated and non-compensated Certified Enrollment Assisters will be trained in and required to assist consumers with completing eligibility requirements for all coverage and subsidies offered by the Marketplace and assist consumers who are eligible with plan selection and participation in the Advanced Premium Tax Credit subsidy.
+Certified Enrollment Assisters must be equipped to help consumers complete the eligibility requirements for both public coverage options and subsidized and unsubsidized Qualified Health Plans offered through the Exchange.

-Specialization: Navigators and Direct Benefit Assisters will be trained in and required to assist consumers with completing eligibility requirements for all coverage and subsidies offered by the Marketplace and assist consumers who are eligible with plan selection and participation in the Advanced Premium Tax Credit subsidy.
-Navigators and Direct Benefit Assisters must be equipped to enroll consumers in public coverage options, as well as subsidized and unsubsidized Qualified Health Plans offered through the Exchange, providing fair, accurate and impartial information regarding plan options, costs and benefits, and financial implications to consumers.
 While Navigators may elect to target specific populations, such as specific cultural or linguistic groups, low-income consumers, college students or other market segments, they must be prepared to serve all eligible consumers regardless of program or product eligibility.
-The Project Sponsors are currently developing options for the role of Health Plans in providing assistance through the Program.